Kodular/Documentation/docs/components/connectivity/activity-starter.md

 |:----:|
 |text|

-Returns the extra value that will be passed to the activity.
+_Returns the extra value that will be passed to the activity.
-DEPRECATED: New code should use Extras property instead.
+DEPRECATED: New code should use Extras property instead._

 ### Result Name

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Activity Starter', 'Result Name')]]